xtensor-stack/xtensor/docs/source/numpy-differences.rst

 is a lazy expression system, numpy manipulates in-memory containers, however, similarities in APIs are obvious.
 See e.g. the numpy to xtensor cheat sheet.

-And this page tracks the subtle differences of behavior between numpy and xtensor.
+And this page tracks the subtle differences of behavior between NumPy and xtensor.

 Zero-dimensional arrays
 -----------------------

-With numpy, 0-D arrays are nearly indistinguishable from scalars.
+With NumPy, 0-D arrays are nearly indistinguishable from scalars.
 This led to some issues w.r.t. universal functions returning scalars with 0-D array inputs instead of actual arrays...

 In xtensor, 0-D expressions are not implicitly convertible to scalar values.
 Values held by 0-D